FAQ

 Liberation Institute

-Insurance: I do not bill insurance directly.
+I do not bill insurance directly.
 However, I can provide you with a “superbill” each month that you can submit to your insurance provider for session reimbursement, or that you can use toward a health savings account with your employer.
+This is not a guarantee of reimbursement, as each insurance company is different.

 When you call your insurance provider, ask for “out-of-network” reimbursement for therapy.
 Most PPO plans will reimburse a significant portion for out-of-network sessions.